temporalio/temporal/tools/cli/README.md

 Run `./cadence` to view help message.
 There are some top level commands and global options.
 Run `./cadence domain` to view help message about operations on domain
 Run `./cadence workflow` to view help message about operations on workflow
+Run `./cadence tasklist` to view help message about operations on tasklist
 (`./cadence help`, `./cadence help [domain|workflow]` will also print help messages)

 **Note:** make sure you have cadence server running before using CLI